Siddharth-magesh/Tiny_Lllama-sqlQuries-fine_tuned/README.md

 Things to be done :

--training epochs should be increased
+---training epochs should be increased
--database should be fetched to the model directly -database structure should be automatically sent to the model -the out tokens should be string formatted and fetch to the table to get the actual values
+---database should be fetched to the model directly
+---database structure should be automatically sent to the model
+---the out tokens should be string formatted and fetch to the table to get the actual values